 Unable to help the people of Paro, these two deities pleaded with Drubthob Thangthong Gyalpo for assistance.
 The Drubthob discovered that an alarming formation of a sleeping tortoise on the mountain ridge above the hamlet of Paro caused the epidemic.
 The tortoise faced RaGoe with its right foot and Phug Shar with its left foot.
 Drubthob constructed the temple of Selma in the sleeping tortoise’s mouth in a day by holding the sun with a rope to subdue evil and as a cure for leprosy.

-Why the temple was named RaGoe?
+Why the Temple was named RaGoe?

 In the 17th century, Drubthob Phuentsa Dewa who was a Jinzop of Zhabdrung sculptured the copper statue of Guru Rinpoche at Thang Zo in Punakha to be placed as the sacred relic at Goen Tshephu Ney.
 However, when the people attempted to convoy the statue to the Ney, they could not move it.
 So, they decided to carry the statue by dismantling it into parts.
 But then, the statue said that his main site is in Paro, not Punakha Goen Tshephu.

 People carried the copper statue of Guru Rinpoche to Paro Jela Dzong and couldn’t decide on the statue’s final destination in Paro.
 They waited there.
-It was said that a vulture came and carried the statue to the site below today’s Ragoe Monastery where you can see a big plane rock as a resting place.
-From there, a goat carried the statue to the present site where the Lhakhang is situated.
-While maneuvering their way along the rocky path the statue is believed to have spoken for the second time, ‘Turn to the right’, ‘Turn to the left’ to avoid getting hit on the rocks.
+Then a vulture came and carried the statue to the site below present-day Ragoe Monastery and placed it on a big flat rock there.
+From there, a goat carried the statue to the present site.
 That is how the Lhakhang is named “RaGoe” after a goat and vulture carried the copper statue of Guru Rinpoche to his prophesied location.

+While maneuvering their way along the rocky path the statue is believed to have spoken for the second time, ‘Turn to the right’, ‘Turn to the left’ to avoid getting hit on the rocks.
 Sculptured by Pentsa Dewa in Punakha Dzong, the other two statues of Guru Rinpoche who spoke are that of Goen Tshephu Ney and Paro Taktsang.

 Description of Ragoe Ney

 The cliffs to the left of the temple are thought to represent Terdha Gyalpo, the guardian deity of RaGoe, whereas Jachung (Garuda) is located at the top of the cliff.
-There are two holy water sources: one to the right of the temple is thought to be the Drupchhu (holy water) of Bumdra that has made its way to RaGoe, while the other to the left is believed to be the water gushing from the protective deity’s nose (Shang Chhu).
+There are two holy water sources: one to the right of the temple is thought to be the Drupchhu of Bumdra that has made its way to RaGoe, while the other to the left is believed to be the water gushing from the protective deity’s nose (Shang Chhu).

 Also Read: Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits